ramwaghmare2/customer_order_tracking/README.md

 Both components communicate with each other using Kafka to exchange real-time order and delivery status updates.
 The system is built with Flask, Kafka, MySQL, and Docker, and is deployed on AWS EC2.

+## Features

+### Customer Order Tracking
+- Customers can place orders.
+- Orders are assigned a status (pending, accepted, delivered).
+- Customers can view real-time updates on their order status.
+- Real-time tracking of the delivery boy on a map once the order is accepted.

+### Delivery Boy Tracking
+- Delivery boys can accept or reject orders assigned to them.
+- View customer details (name, address, coordinates) after accepting an order.
+- Update order status as they proceed with delivery.
+- Real-time location updates for customers.

+### Communication via Kafka
+- **Order Messages**: The customer sends order details to the Kafka topic (`order_topic`).
+- **Delivery Updates**: Delivery boys consume order details from Kafka, update status, and send real-time location data to Kafka, which is consumed by the customer interface.

+## Technologies Used

+- **Backend**: Python, Flask, Flask-SocketIO, Kafka
+- **Frontend**: HTML, CSS, JavaScript (Leaflet.js for map, Bootstrap for styling)
+- **Database**: MySQL (via SQLAlchemy)
+- **Messaging Queue**: Apache Kafka (producer and consumer setup for customer and delivery boy)
+- **Real-time Map**: Leaflet.js for displaying real-time location on the map.

 ## Project Structure

 ### 1. Customer Order Tracking